gerlov/Project_One/README.md

 # Rules

-Do not push straight to main.
+Do not Push straight to main.
-To not Edit straight to main.
+Do not Edit straight to main.

-Always, and always create your own branch and edit there
+Always, and always

-When pushing your beautiful creation to GitHub,
+- Create your own branch and edit there

-Only push
+When pushing your beautiful creation to your branch on GitHub, Only push
 - Source
 - Resource